UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 !!! abstract "keypoints"
-    - If you handle sensitive data, apply for a SNIC-SENS project
+    - If you handle sensitive data, apply for a NAISS-SENS project
     - SENS projects will get accounts on Bianca
     - Bianca has no internet itself but there are solutions like:
         - wharf